-Finding a counselor is the only training required for marital therapy.
+Finding a counsellor is the only training required for marital therapy.
 Recommendations could be offered by loved ones, friends, health insurers, employee assistance programs, clergy, or state or local mental health agencies.
-Interviewing multiple counselors before you decide on one can be helpful.
-However, I am the very few counselors in the industry offering an effective path of saving your relationship with different methods.
+Interviewing multiple counsellors before you decide on one can be helpful.
+However, I, Ritu Singal, as a life coach, am the very few counsellors in the industry offering an effective path of saving your relationship with different methods.

-Consider whether the counselor would be a good fit for you and your partner before scheduling sessions with a specific counselor.
+Consider whether the counsellor would be a good fit for you and your partner before scheduling sessions with a specific counsellor.
 Maybe you’ll ask questions about:

-- Plan of Treatment.
+Plan of Treatment.
 How many sessions are we supposed to expect?
-How long has each session been?
+How long has each session be?

 What can be expected from you during therapy?

-Typically, marital counseling puts together spouses or friends for shared therapy sessions.
-You will learn abilities to solidify your relationship with a counselling offered by me, such as:
+Typically, marital counselling puts together spouses or friends for shared therapy sessions.
+You will learn abilities to solidify your relationship with counselling offered by me, such as: